TheGalfins/GNSS_Compare/docs/user_manual/code_basics.rst

 To get the Google Maps SDK key, follow this `guide`_.

-After you have the key (it will look like a string of random characters, starting with ``AIza``), you'll have to make a new resource file. copy and paste it to the ``map_api_key.xml`` file located in the ``res/values`` directory.
+After you have the key (it will look like a string of random characters, starting with ``AIza``), you'll have to make a new resource file.
+Copy and paste it to the ``map_api_key.xml`` file located in the ``res/values`` directory.
 Find the lines containing the following:

 .. code-block:: xml